Yphanikumar5/integrations/aws-kinesis/README.md

 ### METRICS

-For more information about the metrics emitted by AWS Kinesis, visit the service's homepage at <a target="_blank" href="https://aws.amazon.com/kinesis/">https://aws.amazon.com/kinesis/</a>.
+For more information about the metrics emitted by AWS Kinesis, visit the service homepage at <a target="_blank" href="https://aws.amazon.com/kinesis/">https://aws.amazon.com/kinesis/</a>.

 ### RECOMMENDED METRICS